 typically done in a wilderness setting.
 Also, airscent searches are influenced

 Avalanche search and rescue dogs are the most known discipline of the search and rescue dog’s hierarchy.
 Also, they are similar to airscent dogs that they work off-leash and grid up the avalanche on their mission.
 Further, they typically have the most sponsors and are often employed by ski-resorts.

 A tracking/trailing working dog is trained to focus on the individual scent on the ground when on a mission.
 Additionally, it takes a longer time to search and follows the direction that the person travels in.
 For instance, tracking/trailing working dogs are used a lot in law enforcement as police dogs.

 Disaster search and rescue working dogs are sent into an area after a natural disaster has taken place.
-Likewise, their job is to locate the scent to start the rescue efforts.
-Additionally, these canines are typically off-leash, and the handlers follow into the situation with the dog.
+Naturally, their job is to locate the scent to start the rescue efforts.
+In addition, these canines are typically off-leash, and the handlers follow into the situation with the dog.
 Likewise, this can be a treacherous environment for the canine, as such the surroundings might be unstable.

 Human Remains Detection (HRD)

 A human remains detection (HRD) canine identifies different types of deceased odors in an environment.
 Further, these working dogs are often used in water to indicate the deceased.
 For instance, while on their mission a positive search an HRD canine might indicate:

 Dog points in wind

 Jumps in water

 Laps in circles